ms-iot/azure-client-tools/docs/dps-lib/dpsclientapis.md

 |    returns | S_OK on successful reading and other relavant error code for failure.|

 #### AzureDpsRegisterDevice
+This API registers the device with IoT Hub by using Azure DPS.

+Before using this API, you will need to sign up with Azure and subscribe to IoT Hub and DPS then upload the device information to DPS.
+Please see this repo's readme.md for more details.

 <pre>HRESULT AzureDpsRegisterDevice(
     UINT32 tpmSlotNumber,
     const std::wstring dpsUri,
     const std::wstring dpsScopeId
 )
 </pre>

-This registers the device with IoT Hub by using the Azure dps service.

-Pre-requisite:
-Before using this API, you need to sign up with azure and subscribe to IotHub & DPS and upload the device information to DPS service.
-Please see ReadMe of the repo for more details.

 | Parameter | Description |
 |----|----|